 - olive oil

-Once the pan is very hot, shape the potato mixture into approximately tablespoon-sized pancakes, placing them in the hot pan as you go.
-There should be at least an inch or so between them.
-Gently press each one to flatten slightly.
-Cook until they are golden brown, about 2 minutes per side.
+- Sauté the pancakes.
+Generously coat a large nonstick skillet with olive oil and place it over medium-high heat.
+Once the pan is very hot, shape the potato mixture into approximately ¼ cup -sized bundles, placing them in the hot pan as you go.
+There should be a sizzling sound when they hit the pan, and at least an inch or so between them.
+Gently press each one with a flat-bottomed spatula to flatten them and turn the heat to medium.
+Cook until they are golden brown, about 3 to 4 minutes per side.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.